Seolhun/localize-components/README.md

   - All components have global stylesheet affecting origin product style.

 ## Goal
-- localized-style withput side-effect.
+- localized-style without side-effect.
-- All components are standalone withput dipendencies.
+- All components are standalone without dipendencies.
 - All components be changed by React Context.

 ## Used stacks